Ph.D., The Ohio State University

 As a former bilingual teacher, I have always been convinced that teaching language through content is the most effective approach to teaching second/foreign languages, and there is ample research evidence to support that conviction.
 My primary research interest focuses on the pedagogy required for the successful integration of language and content instruction, particularly in dual language and immersion contexts, where a world language (e.g., Chinese, Spanish), or indigenous language (e.g., Ojibwe, Yup’ik) is used as the vehicle for teaching academic subject matter.

 This interest is reflected in a number of my research and development projects.
 My work centers on the pedagogy of dual language and immersion teachers.
 How do they learn to systematically integrate language instruction to maximize the language learning potential of the dual language/immersion model?
 I focus on research and evaluation projects that focus on this question and provide professional development opportunities for dual language and immersion teachers locally, nationally and internationally.
 I’m also engaged in projects that focus on student language development in dual language/immersion contexts.
-In addition, I serve as co-editor of the new international research journal, Journal of Immersion and Content-Based Language Education (JICB), published by John Benjamins.
+In addition, I serve as co-editor of an international research journal, Journal of Immersion and Content-Based Language Education (JICB), published by John Benjamins.

 CI 5670 Foundations of Dual Language and Immersion Education